Updated: Dec 29, 2022

 AB 1867's criteria for employers in the nonfood sector took effect on September 19, 2020.

 This law expires on December 31, 2020, or when any federal extension of the FFCRA expires, whichever comes first.

-The updated CSPSL standards apply to all California employers with 500 or more employees in the United States.
-AB 1867 also applies to public and private agencies with less than 500 employees that hire health care providers or first services and opt-out of the FFCRA's emergency paid sick leave provisions.
+The updated California Supplemental Paid Sick Leave (CSPSL) standards apply to all California employers with 500 or more employees in the United States.
+AB 1867 also applies to public and private agencies with less than 500 employees that hire health care providers or first services and opt out of the FFCRA's emergency paid sick leave provisions.

 If a California employee working for a covered employer is unable to work for any of the following reasons, they are liable for CSPSL:

-A health care professional advises the employee to self-quarantine or self-isolate due to COVID-19 concerns.
+A healthcare professional advises employees to self-quarantine or self-isolate due to COVID-19 concerns.

 The employer has barred the employee from working due to health concerns regarding the possible transmission of COVID-19.

-CSPSL must be made available to an eligible employee as soon as the employee requests it in writing or orally.
+CSPSL must be made available to the eligible employee as soon as they request it in writing or orally.

 What is the minimum amount of leave that must be provided?